-Our scholars are at the forefront of this transformation but are information services and technologies keeping up?
+Our scholars are at the forefront of this transformation but are higher education information services and technologies keeping up?
 Are you playing in the shallows or in the deep blue sea?
 Or are you stuck in a rip struggling to stay afloat?

 Who are your Lifesavers?
 Are you drowning or waving?